cryham/cAmp2/README.md

 make -j
 ```

-Then to start, just run the binary `cAmp2`.
+Then to start, just run the binary: `./cAmp2`.

+### Notes

-I tested on Debian 11 and 12 only.
+Tested on Debian 11 and 12 only.

 Building with CMake in Qt Creator is easy.
 Building in VSCodium / VS Code is possible too, with some more effort.
 More info in my [C++ guide](https://cryham.org/cpp-guide//#IDEs) under IDEs.

+## 📖 Documentation

+For sources, class list, members, hierarchy, diagrams etc.
+It can be generated using [Doxygen](https://www.doxygen.nl/).
+Setup for it is in [Doxyfile](Doxyfile).
+After installing Doxygen (and its needed deps for diagrams), start in `dev/` by: `doxygen`.
+Then access it by opening created [doxygen/html/index.html](doxygen/html/index.html).

+Included simpler UML [ClassDiagram.xmi](ClassDiagram.xmi) can be opened and edited in [Umbrello](https://apps.kde.org/en-gb/umbrello/).
+And looks like this: [ClassDiagram.png](ClassDiagram.png).